nextgenthemes/advanced-responsive-video-embedder/readme.txt

 *   Video alignment.
 *   Detailed description of options in-place.
 *   Automatic detected and custom aspect ratio.
-*   More secure embeds by sandboxing them, this prevents evil providers from being able to to redirect your page from within the embed (break out).
-Among other inwanted things

 ### [Supported Providers](https://nextgenthemes.com/plugins/arve-pro/#support-table) ###